 How This Word Study Activity Works

-Have your upper elementary students pull out something to write with and write on (I prefer whiteboards and dry erase markers for this activity), and send them on a scavenger hunt, using words from around the room and on the walls.
-Choose a skill you have been working on as a class, or a skill you know your students need to review.
+Have your upper elementary students pull out something to write with and write on (I prefer whiteboards and dry erase markers for this activity), and send them on a scavenger hunt, using words from around the room, on posters, anchor charts, word walls, etc. Choose a skill you have been working on as a class, or a skill you know your students need to review.
 For example, have students write down:

 - words that have a certain amount of syllables (2 syllable words, 3 syllable words, etc.)